MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

 Python has a rich friendly growing community.

 Python is a weakly and dynamically typed language i.e. A variable can also change data types (though this can cause headaches when catching bugs, so adding type checking is useful) and you do not need to specify the data type of a variable as this can be inferred and is checked at runtime not compile time.
 About [types](https://hackernoon.com/actually-understand-statically-dynamically-strongly-weakly-typed-languages-axbpi3za2).

+> Python is an easy to learn, powerful programming language.
+It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
+Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.
+Source: [Tutorial on the Python docs](https://docs.python.org/3/tutorial/index.html)

 ### Libraries